 Conceptual Design – Two versions of the conceptual design are developed during this phase including an “ideal” design and a “doable” design.
 The ideal design is developed first considering few constraints.
 The ideal design is then revised based on the known constraints to create a “doable” conceptual design.
 As they develop a doable design, the design team works to develop innovative solutions to overcome the constraints.

 Detailed Design – This phase requires coordination and collaboration with the “owners” of other organization systems that are connected to the system being redesigned.
 This can be a time-consuming task requiring “give and take” over a period of weeks.

 Develop, Deploy, Iterate

-Deploying a system or process throughout the appropriate parts of the organization is an exercise in leading change.
+Deploy – Deploying a system or process throughout the appropriate parts of the organization is an exercise in leading change.
 Successful full-scale implementation of a new design requires a plan, trained employees, resources, and a process to review progress.
 The time to deploy the new system varies depending on the scope of the project and the resources available.
-The Agency supports the design team during this process by reviewing and providing feedback on design team documents and diagrams and conducting “virtual” consults with design team leaders and members.
+We support your design team during this process by reviewing and providing feedback on design team documents and diagrams and conducting “virtual” consults with design team leaders and members.

 Iterate – High performing systems and processes have “learning loops” built into the system to ensure continuous innovation and improvement and keep it current with changing organization needs.